eguendelman/scatterface/README.md

 # TODO

+* host on github pages if possible
 * persistent storage (caching) for dataset and uploaded images https://stackoverflow.com/questions/19183180/how-to-save-an-image-to-localstorage-and-display-it-on-the-next-page
-* add basic styling or bootstrap
 * row of buttons at bottom, for refresh, preview target image, etc.
 * add credit line and links
 * check on mobile devices